sgodfrey66/SAT_ACT_participation/README.md

 ### Submission

-**Materials must be submitted by the beginning of class on November 20.**
+**Materials must be submitted by the beginning of class on March 8th.**

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes: